How to Exfoliate Your Body The Right Way

 - Body scrubs also are often highly fragranced, including with essential oils, and these cause further issues that can trigger irritation (although they do smell good, which does make them tempting).

 Loofahs and dry body brushes are no better; in fact, their rough, too-firm textures and mode of use can make them even worse than scrubs, leaving skin redder and rougher than it was before.

 What should you use to exfoliate your body?
 Research has made it clear: The best body exfoliator comes in the form of a leave-on AHA (alpha hydroxy acid) or BHA (beta hydroxy acid) exfoliant.
-When well formulated, these exfoliants gently dissolve the bonds holding dead skin to the surface, revealing the fresh, healthy-looking, bump-free skin beneath.
+When well formulated, a chemical exfoliant for body gently dissolves the bonds holding dead skin to the surface, revealing the fresh, healthy-looking, bump-free skin beneath.

-Use an AHA body exfoliant that contains glycolic or lactic acid to improve the look of dry, crepe-like, sun-damaged skin.
+Use AHA body exfoliator that contains glycolic or lactic acid to improve the look of dry, crepe-like, sun-damaged skin.
 AHAs also help enhance skin’s ability to hold on to vital hydration and promote visibly firmer skin, like no body scrub ever could.

 References for this information:

 Plastic and Reconstructive Surgery, Volume 4, December 2016, ePublication

 Clinical, Cosmetic, and Investigational Dermatology, August 2015, pages 455–461

 British Journal of Dermatology, September 2014, Supplement 3, pages 19–28